Eunoe Text

 Accent Color

 The accent color panel governs the fundamental colors that shape Zimo Web’s appearance.
 These colors determine text colors, border lines, icon colors, and more.
-There are six types of such colors: primary, secondary, accent, soft, neutral, and contrast.
+There are four types of such colors: primary, secondary, neutral, and contrast.
 Additionally, the panel allows for editing of the browser’s theme color, which may be reflected in some browsers that support it.

 The panel consists of three parts: the accent color category selector, the color editor, and a toolbar.